jdelaire/openslack/README.md

 OpenSlack is a **sealed local worker and notification bus** designed to securely bridge local processes with external messaging platforms (currently Telegram).

 It provides a safe, modular way for background jobs, scripts, and local services to send notifications without embedding API keys or secrets in their code.
+It also supports receiving inbound commands to execute a strictly allowlisted set of operations on the local machine.

 ## Architecture

 OpenSlack is built on a simple, secure architectural model:
-- **`openslackd` (Daemon)**: A background Go process that listens on a local Unix domain socket.
+- **`openslackd` (Daemon)**: A background Go process that listens on a local Unix domain socket and polls for inbound commands.
 It safely retrieves credentials from the macOS Keychain and securely relays messages to the configured external adapter.
 - **`openslackctl` (CLI)**: A command-line tool that connects to the local socket and sends strongly-typed JSON requests to the daemon.
-- **Adapters**: Modular components that implement the `Notifier` interface.
+- **Adapters**: Modular components that implement the `Notifier` (outbound) and `Receiver` (inbound) interfaces.
 Currently, only Telegram is supported, but the architecture allows for future integrations (e.g., Slack, Discord) without changing the core.

 ### Security First
 - **No Inbound Ports**: The daemon listens exclusively on a local Unix socket (`0600` permissions), completely inaccessible from the network.
-- **No Secrets in Configs**: API tokens and Chat IDs are stored and retrieved dynamically from the macOS Keychain.
+- **No Secrets in Configs**: API tokens, chat IDs, and TOTP secrets are stored and retrieved dynamically from the macOS Keychain.
-- **Strict Validation**: All local IPC payloads are schema-validated with strict size and length constraints.
+- **Chat Allowlist**: Only inbound messages from specific pre-authorized Chat IDs are processed.
+- **TOTP & Approvals**: Sensitive commands require a Time-based One-Time Password (TOTP).
+High-risk commands use a 2-step `/do` and `/approve` nonce-based flow.
+- **Rate Limiting**: Failed authentications are securely rate-limited to prevent brute-force attacks.

 ## Current Status

-OpenSlack is currently in **Phase 1 (MVP)** of its development plan.
+OpenSlack has completed **Phase 3 (Security Hardening)** of its development plan.
 - ✅ Local socket server (`openslackd`)
 - ✅ CLI interface (`openslackctl`)
-- ✅ Telegram Outbound Notifier
+- ✅ Telegram Outbound Notifier & Inbound Receiver
+- ✅ Request Dispatcher & Op Registry
+- ✅ Security Hardening (TOTP, 2-step approval, Policy limits, Rate Limiter)
 - ✅ macOS Keychain Integration
-- 🚧 Future Phases: Remote triggering, allowlisted operations, capable file system tools, and LLM planning.
+- 🚧 Future Phases: Capable file system tools, and LLM planning.

 ## Getting Started